khairulhawani/AIOT-platform/README.md

 {your_ip_address or localhost}:15672 --> RabbitMQ
 ```

-Run this command inside the directory to stop:
+Run this command inside the directory to stop and clean:
 ```
 docker-compose down
 ```